 Objective of the course (expected learning outcomes and competences to be acquired)

-- will have fully understood the statistical properties of financial returns,
+- have fully understood the statistical properties of financial returns,

-- will have comprehended ARCH and GARCH models and will be able to apply them to financial assets that exhibit volatility clustering and dynamic asymmetry,
+- have comprehended ARCH and GARCH models and will be able to apply them to financial assets that exhibit volatility clustering and dynamic asymmetry, and

-- and will apply cointegration techniques to exemplify long-term and short-term relationships between financial data,
+- apply cointegration techniques to exemplify long-term and short-term relationships between financial data

 - Characteristics of financial series: independence, stationarity and normality.